akeneo/portal-helpcenter/content/md/cloud/1-set-up-flexibility.md

 Once the request is submitted, it takes **some time to process**.
 During this time, you will see your instance status in `Pending creation`.

-Once the instance is created, the **setup administrator** will receive the **credentials by email** to connect to the instance, and the instance status will change to `Activated`.
+Once the instance is created, the **setup administrator** will receive the **instructions by email** to connect to the instance, and the instance status will change to `Activated`.

 # Access your Flexibility instance properties

 Once the instance is set up, you can access the instance properties.

-1. First from the menu, go to `Console / Project` and select your project.
+1. First from the menu, go to `Projects console / Projects` and select your project.
 1. Go to the cloud instance tab, and open the instance by clicking on the line of the instance.
 1. On `Properties` sub-tab, you can see the information filled on the setup and the name of the **setup administrator** who received the credentials.